-- The positive fraction can then be measured and quantified using a commercially available flow cytometer.
-However, the sample can also be analyzed by PCR, by plating and culturing of bacterial cells (standard method), fluorescence microscopy, etc.
+- Quantification.
+The purified target cells are then quantified using a flow cytometer.
+Alternatively, the sample can be further processed and be analyzed by qPCR, plating and culturing bacterial cells (standard method) or fluorescence microscopy.

 The magnetic beads sediment in a matter of minutes.

 - Bacterial cells remain undamaged during IMS and can be cultivated on agar after IMS.

 How long can the positive fraction, purified and concentrated target cells in buffer, be stored before the analysis?

 In order to obtain the best possible result, we recommend processing the positive fraction immediately after separation.